-Measures.
-Projects for which the developer proposes a set of TDM measures-such as rideshare programs, shuttle services, bicycle trip-end facilities, staggered work shifts, and telecommuting programs-projected to reduce parking demand generated by the use.
-Such projects shall be required to document the implementation and impacts of such programs, as described in subsection (e), "Monitoring of TDM Programs," below. - (3) Requests for reduced parking requirements for all other projects shall be subject to a use permit to the Zoning Administrator pursuant to section 7-9-TBD. - (c) Application Materials.
-In addition to other application materials required for the consideration of the required discretionary permit, the Director may require submission of a parking study prepared by an independent traffic engineering professional approved by the County that substantiates the basis for granting a reduction in required parking spaces. - Parking Study.
+- 1) Parking Study.
 In order to evaluate a proposed project's compliance with the required findings for approval, the Director may require submittal of a parking study that substantiates the basis for granting a reduced number of spaces and includes any of the following information: - a.
-Total square footage of all uses within existing and proposed development and the square footage devoted to each type of use. - b.
-A survey of existing off-street parking within three hundred fifty (350) feet of the project site. - c.
-Parking requirements for the net change in square footage and/or change in use, based on the requirements of this Section TBD, Off-Street Parking Requirements by Use. - d.
+Total square footage of all uses within existing and proposed development and the square footage devoted to each type of use. - A survey of existing off-street parking within three hundred fifty (350) feet of the project site. - c.
+Parking requirements for the net change in square footage and/or change in use, based on the requirements of this section TBD, Off-Street Parking Requirements by Use. - d.
 Estimated net change in parking demand between existing and proposed development, using any available existing parking generation studies from the Institute for Transportation Engineers (ITE) or other sources.
 If appropriate parking studies are not available, the Director may require the applicant to conduct a parking survey of a development similar to the proposed project. - e.
-Comparison of proposed parking supply with parking requirements and net change in parking demand.
+Comparison of proposed parking supply with parking requirements and net change in parking demand. - f.

-- f.
 A shared parking analysis, as appropriate. - g.
-A description of proposed Transportation Demand Management measures, such as preferential carpool spaces, telecommuting or staggered work shifts, provision of transit passes or other transit incentives for residents or employees, incorporation of spaces for car share vehicles, bicycles, or other measures that will result in reduced parking demand. - h.
+A description of proposed Transportation Demand Management measures, such as preferential carpool spaces, telecommuting or staggered work shifts, provision of transit passes or other transit incentives for residents or employees, incorporation of spaces for car share vehicles, bicycles, or other measures that shall result in reduced parking demand. - h.
 Other information as required by the County. - (d) Required Findings for Approval.
-In addition to the required findings for approval of any use permit in Section TBD Required Findings, an application for a use permit for a parking reduction shall only be approved if the decision-making body makes all of the findings of this section that are applicable to the particular project, as stated. - (1) All Projects.
+In addition to the required findings for approval of any Use Permit in section TBD Required Findings, an application for a Use Permit for a parking reduction shall only be approved if the decision-making body makes all of the findings of this section that are applicable to the particular project, as stated. - (1) All Projects.
 For any project for which a parking reduction is requested, the decision-making body make all of the following findings based on information in the record: - a.
-The use will adequately be served by the proposed parking demand requirement as determined in the parking study.; - b.
-If required, a parking study prepared by an independent traffic engineering professional approved by the County supports the proposed reduction. - (2) Shared (Joint) Parking.
-Where a shared parking facility serving more than one use is proposed, a parking study shall be required and the decision-making body shall only approve a parking reduction if it finds that: - a.
-The peak hours of use will not overlap or coincide to the degree that peak demand for parking spaces from all uses will be greater than the total supply of spaces; - The proposed shared parking to be provided will be adequate to serve each use; - c.
-A written agreement between landowner(s) and the County, in a form satisfactory to County Counsel, has been submitted to and approved by the Director.
-This agreement shall be in a form capable of and subject to being recorded to constitute a covenant running with the land and shall include: - 1.
-A guarantee that there will be no substantial alteration in the uses that will create a greater demand for parking; - A guarantee among the landowner(s) for access to and use of the shared parking facilities;
+The use will adequately be served by the proposed parking demand requirement as determined in the parking study.;